To apply for financial aid, you need to complete the FAFSA (Free Application for Federal Student Aid) annually.

 PSU PRIORITY FAFSA FILING DEADLINE: MARCH 1

-Only students admitted to a degree-seeking program (i.e. Bachelor’s degree) will receive a financial aid award.
+Only students admitted to a degree-seeking program (i.e. Bachelor’s degree) will receive financial aid.
 Aid received from federal resources can only be used to pay for classes which meet a student’s degree requirements.

 Note: The March 1 deadline refers to the initial filing of the FAFSA only.
 Subsequent paperwork may be submitted or changes made to the FAFSA after March 1 without penalty of being considered late.